 To date, 388 safe births have been funded by my supporters.
-To amplify your impact, we need to train more skilled birth attendants like myself.
-In Dhading, 11,000 women are pregnant every year, but less than 20% of all pregnant women deliver with a skilled birth attendant present.
+To amplify your impact, we need to train more Skilled Birth Attendants like myself.
+In Dhading, almost 10,000 women are pregnant every year, but less than 20% of all pregnant women deliver with a Skilled Birth Attendant present.
 This presence is the single most effective intervention to reduce maternal mortality in Nepal.
-With your sustained support, skilled birth attendants like myself can secure safe and healthy lives for more women and children in my community.
+With your sustained support, Skilled Birth Attendants like myself can secure safe and healthy lives for more women and children in my community.

 Training Focus: Safe Births

-The 3-month training to become a certified safe birth attendant will teach Nepali nurses the necessary skills to provide essential medical care during pregnancy and birth and manage any complications.
+The 3-month training to become a certified Skilled Birth Attendant will teach Nepali nurses the necessary skills to provide essential medical care during pregnancy and birth and manage any complications.
 It will also equip them with safe birth kits necessary to use during deliveries, including pre-natal supplements, soap, a baby blanket and hat, and other supplies to minimize risk of infection.

-Each Training for a Safe Birth Attendant costs $1,000, 100% of which goes straight to training.
+Each Training for a Skilled Birth Attendant costs $1,000, of which 50% goes to tuition, 20% to living expenses and 30% to travel expenses.

 Some lives changed by Wangmo Thapa